top of page

 The STEAM Connection is on a mission to make technical education accessible for youth through the power of robotics.

-Indigenous youths deserve access to culturally responsive + accessible technical education.
+We believe that Indigenous youths deserve access to culturally responsive + accessible technical education.

 Free EKGAR robots sent